Orthopaedics, Sports Medicine & Spine located in Flemington, NJ, Bridgewater, NJ & Washington, NJ

 Arthritis affects more than 50 million adults and 300,000 children in the United States.
 It’s also the leading cause of disability in adults, which is why it’s important to get early treatment from the experienced team at MidJersey Orthopaedics.
 They dedicate themselves to keeping you healthy and active using a variety of treatments, from physical therapy and injection therapy to joint replacement surgery.
-To get expert help for arthritis, call the office in Flemington or Bridgewater, New Jersey, or book an appointment online.
+To get expert help for arthritis, call the office in Flemington, Bridgewater or Washington, New Jersey, or book an appointment online.

 Arthritis isn’t a single health condition, but a term describing many conditions that share at least one similar symptom: joint inflammation.
 The two most common types of arthritis are:

 - Osteoarthritis: Osteoarthritis, the most common type of arthritis by far, affects articular cartilage that cushions and protects the ends of bones in the joint.
 Due to wear and tear over the years, the cartilage breaks down and exposes the underlying bone.
 As bone rubs against bone, the joint becomes damaged, and bone spurs and inflammation develop.
 While it can develop in any joint, osteoarthritis most often affects the large, weight-bearing joints such as your hips and knees.

 - Rheumatoid Arthritis: The second most common type, rheumatoid arthritis, is an autoimmune disorder.
 As your immune system attacks the synovial lining inside the joint, chronic inflammation develops that gradually causes bone deformities.

 - Painful joints